labxscut/ksak/README.md

 ![image2](images/image2.png)

-<center>Fig. 3 An example of <i>Ksak</i>.</center>
+<center>Fig. 3 An example run of <i>Ksak</i>.</center>

-## 2. Advantages of <i>Ksak</i>
+## 2. Advanced features of <i>Ksak</i>

-- Multi-window view: Multiple windows can be opened for easy comparison from tree to tree.

-- Fully functional: <i>Ksak</i> allows you to produce plots, mark colors, and set fonts with one click.
+<i>Ksak</i> has multi-window view: Multiple windows can be opened for easy comparison from tree to tree; <i>Ksak</i> allows users to produce plots, mark colors, and set fonts with one click; <i>Ksak</i> supports Chinese & English languages.

-- Language support: Chinese & English.

-## 3. Features of <i>Ksak</i>

-- The software is roughly divided into three panels.
+<i>Ksak</i>'s graphical interface is roughly divided into three panels.
 The left column is used to input sequences.
-You can clear the input sequence by clicking the Clear button; Import the sequence file by opening the input dialog box as shown in the figure by clicking the <i><u>Add</u></i> button.
-Meanwhile, the <i><u>Input</u></i> box supports file/folder drag-and-drop operation and will automatically apply the fasta format file in the folder to import.
+One can clear the input sequence by clicking the Clear button.
+Import the sequence file by opening the input dialog box as shown in the figure by clicking the <i><u>Add</u></i> button.
+As shown in the Fig. 4, meanwhile, the <i><u>Input</u></i> box supports file/folder drag-and-drop operation and will automatically apply the fasta format file in the folder to import.
 Double-click the sequence file name you can review the sequence information.

 ![image3](images/image3.png)

-<center>Fig. 4 Import operation of <i>Ksak</i>.</center>
+<center>Fig. 4 Import sequences to <i>Ksak</i>.</center>

 &nbsp;

-- In addition, right click on the sequence name in the shortcut menu, you can mark the sequence with selected color.
+In addition, right click on the sequence name in the shortcut menu, you can mark the sequence with selected color.
 In this way, the sequences are color-categorized before comparison, and the output evolution tree is very clear.

 ![image4](images/image4.png)